Good Living Book Club - April

 Place: The Good Food Gallery (near the Deli) small snack will be served.

-About the Good Food Book Club
+About the Good Living Book Club

 The book club will meet monthly, on the third Sunday of the month, January - May and September - December.
 Led by Gail Eckwright.
 Each month we will talk about a book related to good food, good health, good work, good neighbors and friends, or just plain good life in general!
 Some of these books offer guidance or caveats on how to achieve these “goods;” others provide examples of lives well-lived or perhaps cautionary tales.
 You will find memoirs, how-tos, manifestos, and fiction among the book club selections.
 All have the potential to stimulate lively conversation.